 All transcripts submitted for admission purposes must be from accredited institutions.
-The university must be listed among the recognized institutions of the International Association of Universities (UNESCO) or Ministry of Education.
+The university must be listed among recognized institutions of the International Association of Universities (UNESCO) or the Ministry of Education.
 Credit will be granted according to UHCL degree requirements in effect at the time of enrollment.

-An evaluation for coursework completed outside the United States will not be completed unless an official syllabus or catalog is submitted.
-If all necessary official documentation is received, an official evaluation for transferring students will be done during the first semester of enrollment.
+An evaluation for coursework completed outside the United States will not occur until a syllabus or course catalog description is submitted.
+Once all required documentation is received, an official evaluation for transferring students can be completed.
+If proper documentation has been received, the evaluation will occur during the student's first semester of enrollment.

-International students must provide the Office of Admissions with official transcripts, mark (grade) sheets and confirmation of degrees or diplomas for all academic studies attempted and completed at other colleges/universities, prior to enrollment.
-Students should provide official transcripts and/or mark sheets in the original language as well as the English translations (if applicable).
-This information must be received before the final evaluation can proceed.
-Transcripts should clearly indicate dates of attendance, subjects taken and marks (grades) earned.
-They should also reflect any degrees or diplomas awarded.
+Domestic students with International documentation must provide to the Office of Admissions their official transcripts, mark (grade) sheets and confirmation of degrees or diplomas for all academic studies attempted and completed at other institutions, prior to enrollment.
+Official transcripts and/or mark sheets must be in the original language and accompanied by English translations (if applicable).
+Transcripts should clearly indicate dates of attendance, subjects taken, marks (grades) earned and include any degrees or diplomas awarded.

-Official transcripts must be sent directly to University of Houston-Clear Lake by the registrar of each institution attended.
+Official transcripts for domestic students must be sent directly to University of Houston-Clear Lake Office of Admissions by the registrar of each institution attended.
 When this is not possible, documents certified by an embassy or consular official as "true copies" may be accepted.
-Uncertified copies will not be accepted.
+Copies of documents that have not been certified will not be accepted.